7 Email Marketing Newsletter Examples

 As mentioned earlier, segmenting your email lists is easier than ever before, with most email service providers (ESPs), enabling you to fully customize your email campaigns.

 As you can see, Netflix doesn’t overdo it with the personalization.
-Instead, it addresses the customer by his first name (Kyle) and shows a brief description and image of a movie he might be interested in.
+Instead, it addresses the customer by his first name (Kyle).
+And then shows a brief description and image of a movie he might be interested in.

 A simple, personal message can go a long way towards leading subscribers to click-through to your website and buy your products.